 Attraction of the Week: Sky Top Orchard

 Apple picking is a beloved fall tradition for many in the Western North Carolina region.
 Many orchards populate the area, particularly near Hendersonville.
 This small community is home to the annual North Carolina Apple Festival.
 During this 4 day festival held annually over Labor Day weekend, you will be able to pick up fresh local apples, try all sorts of apple treats, and enjoy a variety of seasonal events and live music.
 Hendersonville has been rated one of the top apple picking destinations in the US.
 A number of orchards are located off Hwy 64, which has given the region the appropriate nickname of “Apple Alley.”
 In addition to enjoying the apple festivities, leaf peeping is never a disappointment.
+Sky Top Orchard is my recommended choice for new visitors.

 August through October is typically considered to be the prime apple harvest season.
 During this period, the region’s top orchards fill up fast with apple lovers nearly every weekend.
 According to the North Carolina Dept. of Agriculture, North Carolina ranks number 7 in apple production.
 There are over 300 apple operations, with over 40 different varieties of apples grown.
 The most common varieties are Golden Delicious, Red Delicious, Rome Beauty, and Stayman.
 In North Carolina, September is considered apple month.
 Many apple festivals are held this month including Hendersonville’s premier event.